 Your participation in the affairs of the Company is important to us.
-If you are unable to attend in person, we encourage you to complete and return the enclosed proxy form or voting instruction form in the envelope provided for this purpose so that your views can be represented.
-Also, it is possible for you to vote over the internet by following the instructions on the enclosed forms.
+If you attend the meeting in person, you will have the opportunity to meet and interact with your directors and the senior officers of the Company.
+If you are however unable to attend in person, we encourage you to complete and return the enclosed proxy form or voting instruction form in the envelope provided for this purpose, so that your views can be represented.
+Also, it is possible for you to vote over the internet by following the instructions on the enclosed form.
 Even if you plan to attend the meeting, you may find it convenient to express your views in advance by completing and returning the proxy form or voting instruction form or by voting over the internet.